 If you prefer a different language, select it from the list above.

-To reach more readers, the book authors recorded a 22-hours free video course in Udemy, which achieved thousands of enrollments from 100+ countries:
+To reach more readers, the book authors recorded a 22-hours free video course in Udemy, which achieved tens of thousands of enrollments from 100+ countries:

 This book is an official textbook for this Udemy course and serves as detailed tutorial, extending the course content with additional topics and more detailed explanations.